 - Imaging shallow sediments with higher resolution than P-P waves

 FairfieldNodal has over 20 years processing converted wave (3C) and shear wave (9C) data.
-We have worked closely with clients and the Colorado School of Mines to develop tools and processing flows to obtain the best shear wave image possible.
+We have worked closely with clients to develop tools and processing flows to obtain the best shear wave image possible.

 Converted Wave Processing